Jimdo/jimdo-rspec-puppet-helpers/README.md

 This gem adds a single rspec helper method to puppet-rspec in order to test the contents of a `file` which has no `content` param, but a `source` param.

-It looks up the path (e. g. `puppet:///modules/sample/test.ini`) like puppet would no and compares its content to a given regular expression.
+It looks up the path (e. g. `puppet:///modules/sample/test.ini`) like puppet would do and compares its content to a given regular expression.

 This is especially useful if you have a legacy codebase which excessively abuses `File->src`: E. g. you can do safe refactorings like this: